 New businesses create new employment opportunities, and both directly benefit the Cape Breton – Unama’ki economy.
-That is why the Cape Breton Partnership and Sydney Credit Union have joined together to announce the second round of a micro-lending program for female entrepreneurs in Cape Breton – Unama’ki.
+That is why the Cape Breton Partnership has partnered with Sydney Credit Union, East Coast Credit Union, Cape Breton Regional Chamber of Commerce, Strait Area Chamber of Commerce and the Centre for Women in Business to offer the latest round of a micro-loan program for female entrepreneurs in Cape Breton – Unama’ki.

-All financial aspects of the loan will be managed by the Sydney Credit Union, and the Cape Breton Partnership will provide access to mentors, programs, and additional resources that participating entrepreneurs may require such as business planning, support for export, immigration and economic research.
+All financial aspects of the loan will be managed by either the Sydney Credit Union or East Coast Credit Union, and the Cape Breton Partnership will provide access to mentors, programs, and additional resources that participating entrepreneurs may require such as business planning, support for export, immigration and economic research.
 Participants will also commit to submitting monthly status reports to the Cape Breton Partnership.

-If you have any questions, or would like to receive an off-line version of the application, please contact Lan Zheng, Business Growth Advisor, at email@example.com.
+If you have any questions, or would like to receive an off-line version of the application, please contact Lan Zheng, Economic Development Officer, at email@example.com.

-This project is made possible by the Cape Breton Partnership’s collaboration with the Sydney Credit Union, as well as Cape Breton – Unama’ki’s First Nation and Municipal partners through both the Cape Breton Regional Enterprise Network and the CBRM Regional Enterprise Network.
+This project is made possible by the Cape Breton Partnership’s collaboration with the Sydney Credit Union, East Coast Credit Union, Cape Breton Regional Chamber of Commerce, Strait Area Chamber of Commerce, & Centre for Women in Business as well as Unama’ki – Cape Breton’s First Nation and Municipal partners through both the Cape Breton Regional Enterprise Network and the CBRM Regional Enterprise Network.